jtsextonMITRE/nccoe-tls-visibility/source/D_Architecture.rst

 destination TLS server.
 This approach can be used to capture decrypted traffic for real-time analysis, incoming traffic for post-facto or historical analysis, or both.
-Note that the clients internal to the enterprise that are recipients of the TLS 1.3-protected traffic from the TLS server are not depicted.
+Note that the clients internal to the enterprise receiving TLS 1.3-protected traffic from the TLS server are not depicted.

 .. _dh_arch: